Sports. Games. Competition. The Olympic Games.

 To help make it easy to tie in these types of economic concepts, we've compiled several resources below related to sports that you can use in the K-12 classroom.

-Using the Olympics as a Springboard for Economics
+Use the Winter or Summer Olympics as a Springboard for Economics

 To make the process easy, we've created a quick guide of concepts and discussion questions or activities you can use.